-4.2 Using the hash function above with a table size of 3021, give an example of two different strings that would "collide" in the hash table and would be stored in the same chain.
+4.2 Using the hash function above with a table size of 412, give an example of two different strings s1 and s2 that would "collide" in the hash table and would be stored in the same chain.
 Show your work.
-(For your own sake, and ours, use strings of up to 2 printable characters.)
+Use strings of up to 2 printable characters.